asrivastav-aag/RoleBasedScripts/venv_ansible/projects/README.md

 > CHANGE IS THE PERMANENT CONSTANT

-... so, please ping me or add comments if a script can be betterly modified; Or something new can be included.
+please ping me or add comments on scripts if a script can be betterly modified/written; Or something new can be included.

 ## Tech